apache/horaedb/docs/user-guide/src/deploy/static_routing.md

 The crucial point here is that CeresDB server provides configurable routing function on table name so what we need is just a valid config containing routing rules which will be shipped to every CeresDB instance in the cluster.

 ## Target
 First of all, let's assume that our target is to deploy a cluster consisting of two CeresDB instances on the same machine.
-And a large cluster of more CeresDB instances can deployed according to the two-instance example.
+And a large cluster of more CeresDB instances can deployed according to the two-instances example.

 ## Prepare Config
+### Basic
 Suppose the basic config of CeresDB is:
 ```toml
 bind_addr = "0.0.0.0"